QULEMON/hello-world/README.md

 # hello-world
 for study
-I'm just a normal student who want to study more konwledge there. hello world
+I'm just a normal student who want to study more konwledge here. hello world